ncsa/Swift-T-Variant-Calling/README.md

 ##### Cray System (Like Blue Waters at UIUC)

-This call of the workflow requires many more environmental variables and no submission script: Swift-T itself will create and submit a job.
+Configuring the workflow to work in this environment requires a little more effort.

+###### Create and run the automated qsub builder

 Additionally, to get the right number of processes on each node to make the `PROGRAMS_PER_NODE` work correctly, one must set `PPN= PROGRAMS_PER_NODE` and `NODES` to `#samples/PROGRAMS_PER_NODE + (1 or more)`, because at least one process must be a Swift-T SERVER.
 If one wanted to try running 4 samples on 2 nodes but with `PPN=3` to make room for the processes that need to be SERVER types, one of the nodes may end up with 3 of your WORKER processes running simultaneously, which may lead to memory problems when Novosort is called.